 - Total number of units installed

-- Purchase date and installation date (if purchased and installed on separate dates)
+- Purchase date or installation date

 - Professional contractor’s business/company name, address, and phone number